 You could make one of these pedestal stands for a bathroom or to hold jewelry on your dresser top!
 It doesn’t just have to hold sponges, the possibilities are endless.
 I plan to make one for our guest bath to hold a few mason jars we have cotton balls and Q-tips in.
 It could also serve as a place to keep soap.

-What would you use one of these DIY pedestal stands for in your home?
+What would you use one of these DIY Pedestal Kitchen Sponge Holder stands for in your home?

 Don’t forget to pin this to save for later!